fpc/FPCSource/packages/fcl-web/src/base/README.txt

   other HTTP methods as well.
 It works using the ssockets unit of FPC, so no third-party package to handle the socket communication is needed.

+  The class contains class methods, which allow to execute get/post methods in a really simple, one-command way.

 A demo application for this class exists.

 fphttpserver: